Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/before-you-begin.md

 ### UUIDs

-UUIDs are typically used in the Code Snippets to identify a specific call.
+UUIDs are typically used in the code snippets to identify a specific call.

 Key |	Description
 -- | --